MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-connect-apps.md

 Prior to publishing your app you can try out and develop against the APIs using a trial tenant:

 1. Sign up for [Dynamics 365 Business Central]().
-2. When exploring and prototyping the APIs, the easiest is to use basic authentication with the tenant specific endpoint https://api.financials.dynamics.com/v1.0/<tenant user domain url>/api/beta.
+2. When exploring and prototyping the APIs, the easiest is to use basic authentication with the tenant-specific endpoint https://api.financials.dynamics.com/v1.0/<tenant user domain url>/api/beta.
     - To set up basic authentication, create a Web Service Access key in Dynamics 365.
 Log into your tenant, search for and open the Users page, and in the Web Service Access Key field, generate a key.
 Copy this, and use as the password for the username.
     - For developing and production, you must, however, use Azure Active Directory (AAD)/OAuth v2 authentication and the common endpoint https://api.financials.dynamics.com/v1.0/api/beta.
-3. Go to the documentation on the APIs, you can get our published preview [here]().
+3. Go to the documentation on the APIs, you can get our published preview [here](https://docs.microsoft.com/en-us/dynamics-nav/fin-graph/).
 4. Download an API explorer, such as Postman or Fiddler to connect to and explore the API.
 See examples in below video.

 <!-- INSERT VIDEO: